fonnesbeck/CDRN_Obesity/reference/analysis_plan.md

 # Analysis Plan: Mid-south CDRN Obesity Project

+**Prepared by: Christopher Fonnesbeck**
+**Draft: 2016-09-13**

-The overarching aim of the project is to identify patient variables that are associated with realized patterns of BMI change over time.
+A key aim of the project is to identify patient variables that are associated with realized patterns of BMI change over time.
 Our analysis seeks to achieve this aim by decomposing the problem into two distinct sub-objectives.

 1. Identifying classes of BMI trajectories that represent general patterns of BMI change
 2. Identify patient attributes that predict the class of BMI trajectory that is observed